EV-Club-SUTD/evam-1-firmware/docs/Explanations/EngineControlUnit.md

 # Engine Control Unit (ECU)

 This article aims to explain the design of the Engine Control Unit (ECU) subsystem in the EVAM 1.0 CANBus 2 system.
-> Currently need help with describing the interface between ECU and E Stop

 ## Background